“Ramsey is the pro bono financial adviser to millions of Americans who otherwise could never afford one.”

 We agree with this Money.com headline: “Save like Dave Ramsey—just don’t invest like him!”
 After you DO get out of debt—call Partners for Prosperity.
 We can show you much more effective ways to save and invest!

 What do you think?
-Do you agree with our review of Dave Ramsey?
+Do you agree with our review of the Dave Ramsey pros and cons of his advice?
 Leave a comment below!

 —by Kim Butler and Kate Phillips